redTeamHero/mobileapp/README.md

 ## Features
 - Home dashboard shows coin, flame, gem, and energy balances at a glance.
 - Bottom navigation includes a **Messages** tab with an RSS-style feed, quick contact buttons (email & call), and four preset questions for fast outreach.
+Message threads stay hidden until a question is picked and each question keeps its own conversation.

 ## Prereqs
 - Node 18+